ibm-cloud-docs/openwhisk/pkg_alarms.md

 ## Firing a trigger on a time-based schedule by using cron
 {: #pkg_alarms_cron}

 The `/whisk.system/alarms/alarm` feed configures the Alarm service to fire a trigger event at a specified frequency.
-To create a time-based alarm, run the following command:
+To create a time-based alarm, run the following command.
 ```
 ibmcloud fn trigger create periodic --feed /whisk.system/alarms/alarm --param cron "<cron>" --param trigger_payload "{<key>:<value>,<key>:<value>}" --param startDate "<start_date>" --param stopDate "<stop_date>"
 ```